zhanz5/zhanz5.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I received my B.S. degree in software engineering and my M.S. degree from the College of Information and Computer, Taiyuan University of Technology, Taiyuan, China, in 2017 and 2020, respectively.
-I earned my Ph.D. in cyberspace security from the School of Cyber Science and Engineering, Wuhan University, China, in 2024.
+I received my B.S. and M.S. degrees from Taiyuan University of Technology, Taiyuan, China, in 2017 and 2020, respectively, and my Ph.D. in Cyberspace Security from the School of Cyber Science and Engineering, Wuhan University, China, in 2024.
 I am currently a Postdoctoral Fellow with the Department of Computer Science, City University of Hong Kong, Hong Kong, China.
 My main research interests include AI security and autonomous vehicle security.
-I have published 20+ papers in the top journals and conferences, such as IEEE TIFS, IEEE TMC, CVPR, MM.
+I have published 20+ papers in the top journals and conferences, such as IEEE TIFS, IEEE TMC, CVPR, ACM MM.